 - Part List - use this area to specify any existing Component Item(s) in the managed content server, which you have created as temporary stub components.
 Click the button and browse for the required Item accordingly.
 The librarian can then run with this to fulfil the request.
-If no stub part exists, the librarian will simply create a new Component Item in the server, along with requisite domain model Items (if they do not already exist).
+If no stub part exists, the librarian will simply create a new Component Item in the server, along with requisite domain model Items.

 - Parameters - this area can be used to add a set of specific parameters required for the part(s).
 Click the button and use the subsequent fields to provide a name and value for the parameter.
 If no parameters are specified, the librarian will likely fall back to addition of the parameters in a related datasheet for that part, in accordance with organizational policy.

 Once all information is defined as required - and essentially the Manufacturer and Manufacturer Part Numbers (which are mandatory) - click the OK button to effect creation of the request.

 Viewing Part Requests

 At any time, a user can view the part requests that they were responsible for initiating (Requestor), or are responsible for working on (Librarian).
 This can be performed from the Explorer panel.
 For both the originator of a part request (Requester) and the user(s) defined in roles associated to the Librarian role (Librarians), requests are presented through the Explorer panel using a dedicated Part Requests folder.